-How to identify users and track their behavior even after cookies are regulated
+How to identify users and track behavior even after cookies are regulated

-From the perspective of privacy protection, tracking user behavior on the Internet is becoming regulated.
+From the viewpoint of privacy protection, the tracking of user behavior on the Internet is being regulated.
+The use of

 How to track users for analytics in a privacy-first, cookie-less future

-In the first place, a cookie is an identifier for a person who visits a website.
-Cookies allow websites to store user browsing information and input information on the user's PC and retrieve that information from the second and subsequent accesses.
-It allows you to identify individual users who visit your website, so you can track the behavior of a particular user, but if the cookie is denied, it becomes impossible to track.
-If cookies are not available, the second and subsequent visits to the website will be recognized as a different person from the first visit.
+A cookie is an identifier for a person who visits a website.
+By using cookies, the website can store the user's browsing information and input information on the user's PC and retrieve that information on subsequent visits.
+Since it is possible to identify individual users who have visited the website, it is possible to track the behavior of specific users, but if cookies are rejected, tracking will not be possible.
+If cookies are not available, even if the user visits the website after the second time, it will be recognized as a different person from the first visit.

-Meanwhile, Narrator , a data analysis platform provider, explains in a blog 'How to identify users even if cookies are abolished.'
+Narrator , which provides a data analysis platform, explains in a blog, 'How to identify users even if cookies are abolished.'
 The figure below clearly shows the method.
-The flow is shown in which a person who clicks on a Facebook advertisement and visits an online shopping site purchases a product.
-At this time, a parameter unique to the URL of the Facebook advertisement is attached, and when the user purchases the product, the user is given an identifier called an email address, and the corresponding email address and the parameter are linked to all the user's actions on the website.
-It is a mechanism to grasp.
+It shows the flow that a person who clicks on a Facebook ad and visits an online shopping site purchases a product.
+At this time, a unique parameter is attached to the URL of the Facebook advertisement, and when the user purchases the product, the user is given an identifier called an email address, and the corresponding email address and the parameter are linked to all the user's actions on the website.
+It is a mechanism to grasp

-If you are using '2', Narrator recommends '1' because you may get stuck in Chrome extensions.
-Methods include adding a unique 'order_id' or 'subscription_id' to the thank-you page that appears after purchase or subscription, or adding a unique 'contact_id' to the URL in the email.
-I have.
+If you are using '2', Narrator recommends '1' because it may get caught in Chrome extensions.
+Methods include adding a unique 'order_id' or 'subscription_id' to the thank you page displayed after purchasing or subscribing, or adding a unique 'contact_id' to the URL provided in the email.
+I'm here.

-Through the work of Step 1 and Step 2, 'Page views assigned unique and consistent anonymous identifiers for each user' and 'Identifiable user behavior data such as orders, subscriptions, emails, etc.' You can get it.
+Steps 1 and 2 will result in pageviews assigned unique and consistent anonymous identifiers for each user and identifiable user behavioral data such as orders, subscriptions, and emails.
+You can get it.

-Using these, first search the data warehouse for page views that include 'order_id' in the URL and get the customer's email address.
-Find the anonymous ID from the pageview with order_id and overwrite the one used as the identifier from the 'email address' to that 'anonymous ID'.
-This will allow you to assign a user-identifiable ID to all page views.
+Using these, first search the data warehouse for page views that include 'order_id' in the URL and obtain the customer's email address.
+Find the anonymous id from the pageview with the order_id and overwrite what you use as identifier from 'email address' to that 'anonymous id'.
+By doing this, it is possible to assign a user's identifiable ID to all page views.